 Fairy Pools

 Another popular place on the Isle of Skye is the Fairy Pools.
 It is a very nice place with small waterfalls and completely transparent (and frozen) water.
-If you have enough time do not hesitate to visit them and take a dip if you like the fresh water.
+If you have enough time, do not hesitate to visit them and take a dip if you like the freshwater.

 Talisker Distillery

-The only distillery on the Isle of Skye is Talisker’s.
-You can have a whiskey tasting, like we did, and get yourself a souvenir bottle.
-The Talisker Storm has become one of my favorite whiskies with that smoky touch that it has, although, if I remember correctly, it’s 40 euros a bottle…
+The Talisker Storm has become one of my favorite whiskies with its smoky touch, although, if I remember correctly, it’s 40 euros a bottle…

 Nest Point Lighthouse

-Near Dunvegan Castle and at the northernmost point, you can find the most famous Lighthouse on the Isle of Skye, a must-see.
-It is an ideal place to watch the sunset, but it is something that many people know and when the weather is nice, especially in summer it gets quite crowded.
+It is an ideal place to watch the sunset, but it is something that many people know, and when the weather is nice, especially in summer, it gets quite crowded.

 Dunvegan Castle

-It is also in a beautiful location; you can visit its gardens and surroundings and if the weather allows you, you can ride a boat on the lake and see the colony of seals that lives close-by.
-We were not so lucky as there was a lot of wind and it wasn’t possible to navigate.
+It is also in a beautiful location; you can visit its gardens and surroundings, and if the weather allows you, you can ride a boat on the lake and see the colony of seals that lives close by.

 The Quiraing Trail

-It is an amazing place on the Isle of Skye, full of fascinating landscapes that honor the island’s fame.
-You can also do some trail walking, if you like.
 If you have time and if it’s a good day, it is about 7 kilometers of walking.
-If you prefer to do it by car, like us, there is a really narrow road that you can travel through, and you can easily stop to take photos.
+However, if you prefer to do it by car, like us, there is a really narrow road that you can travel through, and you can easily stop to take photos.

 Old Man of Storr

-It is one of the most photographed landscapes on the Isle of Skye and is a must stop for all of us who tour the Isle of Skye.
-You can leave the car downstairs, in the corresponding parking and if you are a lover of hiking you can get to the top and enjoy magnificent views, weather permitting.
+You can leave the car downstairs, in the corresponding parking, and if you are a lover of hiking, you can get to the top and enjoy magnificent views, weather permitting.

 Brother’s Point